tsmeele/MyRODS/README.md

 adding support for new API calls will often require some exploration of server source code, to find and implement the pack instruction specifications needed to support input and output parameters.
 Should you need support for a particular API call, please let me know.

+#License
+Copyright (c) 2024-2025 Ton Smeele
+MyRods is licensed under the GNU Lesser General Public License version 3 or higher (LGPLv3+).
+See the COPYING.LESSER file for details.